 Oven Roasted Turkey

 What Thanksgiving menu is complete without the main attraction?
-Oven roasted turkey seasoned with cajun butter, lemon, rosemary, wine, salt and pepper is pretty darn good!
+Juicy, oven-roasted turkey seasoned with cajun butter, lemon, rosemary, wine, salt and pepper is pretty darn good!
 BTW, the frills are easy to make and I did it myself, Chuck. (inside joke for Razorback fans)

 Yeast Dinner Rolls